lastlockedroom/lastlockedroom.github.io/_posts/2023-12-01-family-guy-mystery.md

     path: /assets/img/8/cover.png
 ---

 In September of 2010, *Family Guy* had its Season 9 premiere.
-It was a 50-minute special in which the Griffin family -- and a good portion of their town -- finds themselves trapped in a remote mansion with a murderer, a la Christie's *And Then There Were None*.
+It was a 50-minute special in which the Griffin family -- and a good portion of their town -- finds itself trapped in a remote mansion with a murderer, a la Christie's *And Then There Were None*.

 I mean, the episode *is* titled *And Then There Were Fewer*.